 - A previous episode features Donna wishing Jimmy was never born and ends up having a day where Jimmy was never born at all.
 Donna finds that being an only child isn't all it's cracked up to be.

 - Old Harry's Game subverts this in the second episode of series two, in which Satan, an ex-angel, asks Thomas if he has seen the film before taking him to see "all the crap things that did happen because he was born".

 - In the February 2, 1947 episode of The Jack Benny Program, Jack goes to see It's a Wonderful Life and calls it improbable.
 Later that day he hits his head and has a dream sequence in which he sees what the world would be like if he'd never been born.
 Don Wilson is a farmer, Phil Harris is playing at crummy dives, Dennis Day works for Fred Allen, and Mary Livingstone, who had been flirting with Jack before the dream began, is married—to Frank Nelson!

 - One of frequent "Good Game Master Pro Tips" in RPGT is playing out a "zero" variant(s) for adventures — what would happen if Player Characters don't appear at all?
 What would happen if PC start their quest and then only blunder aimlessly?
-This forces GM to check and "pre-cache" at least some of necessary sources, creates a frame of reference for NPC reactions and helps to see the world as working on its own, i.e. find and draw the fine line between "heroes" and "Mary Sues".
+This forces GM to check and "pre-cache" at least some of necessary sources, creates a frame of reference for NPC reactions, and helps to see the world as working on its own, i.e. find and draw the fine line between a "hero" and an "unintentional Knight Templar."